Healthy Homes Assessment Hawkes Bay

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it’s likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out within your home require to be sealed.
-For example, if an open fireplace isn’t in use it can cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that such draughts are squelched whenever possible.
+If you are able to feel external air entering or the air is clear from a hole or gap that is, it is likely a crack or hole that needs sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+Any gaps greater than 3mm that let air in or out into the home require the sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent possible.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the building when the household is heated and cools to allow them to be closed and opened instead of than securing.
-We will inspect every window and door in an Healthy Homes assessment of your rental property.
+You don’t need to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for movement within the structure when the house gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
+We will inspect the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections